 The City Council amended the City’s ordinance related to vacant and foreclosed properties.
 A multi-departmental task force was created to implement and manage the new ordinance.

 A SWAT team is working with the Assessors department’s data to strategically identify ways to help increase the levy ceiling.

 A multi-departmental task force was created to review the hiring process.
 A value stream map was created and revealed a convoluted process with numerous redundant steps.
 Currently many different options are being explored to streamline the hiring process.

 The Comptroller’s Departments has identified reoccurring issues in the Contract Module of MUNIS causing the year end close of the City’s accounts extremely difficult.
 Preliminary findings and recommendations will be presented to MUNIS to ensure a more streamlined process this fiscal year.

-It is our great pleasure to submit to you the FY18 Recommended Budget, which totals $628.8 million.
-The City was able to hold the line on spending and allow a less than 2.0% increase over the FY17 Adopted Budget.
-As Mayor, I will continue to work tirelessly to ensure that our City receives its fair share of resources and that these resources are utilized in the most efficient and effective manner possible.
+It is our great pleasure to submit to you the FY19 Recommended Budget which totals $656.2M and represents a 4.4% increase over the FY18 Adopted Budget.
 We continue to make progress, both as a community and as a government, toward a future that focuses on fiscal sustainability.
-This budget targets our core mission with a continued focus on public education, and providing funding for improved economic development, public safety, and community services for the residents of Springfield.
+This budget is an important step along our progressive path, targeting our core mission with a continued focus on public education, and providing funding for improved economic development, public safety, healthy neighborhoods, and community services for the residents of Springfield.